ScottsMiracle-Gro Field

-Lower.com Field is a soccer-specific stadium in Columbus, Ohio, United States.
-It serves primarily as the home stadium of the Columbus Crew of Major League Soccer, replacing the club's previous home, Historic Crew Stadium.
+ScottsMiracle-Gro Field is a soccer-specific stadium in Columbus, Ohio, United States, that serves primarily as the home stadium of the Columbus Crew of Major League Soccer and an expansion team of the National Women's Soccer League.
+It opened in 2021 as Lower.com Field, replacing the club's previous home, Historic Crew Stadium.
 The new stadium cost $314 million and is located at the center of the mixed-use Astor Park development adjacent to the Arena District and downtown.
 It seats 20,371 spectators and includes 30 suites and 1,900 club seats.